KevinD-QA/Hobby-Project/README.md

 [![Quality Gate Status](http://localhost:9000/api/project_badges/measure?project=sonar.hobby-project&metric=alert_status)](http://localhost:9000/dashboard?id=sonar.hobby-project)
 ## Acknowledgments

-* Hat tip to anyone who's code was used
+* Hat tip to `Jordan Harrison` for his SpringCar Demo and everyone within `Team Elm` for helping each other outt.
+As well as `Alan Davis` for extending the deadline to make this all possible.
+Thank you.
 * Inspiration
 * etc